12 Important Questions to Ask Before A Hair Transplant

 How much does a hair transplant cost in Singapore?

 There is no fixed price for a hair transplant because the approach for each patient varies.
-However, what we can know is the average cost of the procedure, which can run between S$8,000 to S$12,000.
-This is looking at the average number of grafts needed which is 2,000, at S$5 per graft.
+However, what we can know is the average cost of the procedure, which can run between S$6k to S$20k.

 The price for each graft will also vary depending on how it is harvested (technique) and how much of it is needed.
 So, a consultation is necessary to get an accurate quotation.